 The flywheel must be standard unmodified and have a minimum weight of 2.2kgs.
 The T1 and T2 flywheels are not inter-changeable.
-The key may be reduced in width or otherwise modified, but not omitted.
-The ignition timing must be set/ checked with the engine at TDC, and the ABkC-marked template tool in place.
-The edge of the magnet must not intrude into the split marking the go () and nogo () area of the template (for the particular engine type).
+The key may be reduced in width or otherwise if the output shaft keyway and throw of the crankshaft are misaligned then the location tool cannot be used and in this instance the engine must be positioned at TDC using pistonstop or DTI method and the ABkC-marked template tool used as above.